Whether you’re planning an intimate gathering or a large party for a crowd, one thing is essential: the food!

 - Assorted olives and marcona almonds

-Preparing for Last Minute Party Food Emergencies:
+Last Minute Party Food ideas:

 If you want to be prepared for impromptu gatherings, it’s a good idea to keep some basic foods and supplies stocked in your home.
 Then you’ll be much more likely to say “Come on over!” when you run into a neighbor, or your kids ask if they can bring over a few friends after school.